LiamSlyne/Slyne_CSCI2270_FinalProject/README.md

 How to Run:

-	The program is run by a driver file called "JungleJam.cpp".
+	The program is run in a code blocks project that has a driver file named JungleGraph.cpp which has the void functions for the program.

 Dependencies: